These are dozens of excellent museums across Essex. You may also want to visit our Art Galleries in Essex page.

 Station Road, Maldon, CM9 4LQ

 “The aim of the Combined Military Services Museum is to display artefacts from Britain’s proud military history, for the education and enjoyment of both present and future generations.
-The museum is fully air conditioned and the collections are kept in high quality display cases, providing a comfortable experience for visitors and a stable environment for the preservation of the artefacts”
+The museum is fully air conditioned and the collections are kept in high quality display cases, providing a comfortable experience for visitors and a stable environment for the preservation of the artefacts”.
+Open Wed-Sun 10:30-5:00 term-time, and every day during school holidays.

-Essex Days Out Tips : we visited in February 2011 and had a great time!
+Essex Days Out Tip : we visited in February 2011 and had a great time!
 Click here for our article and video.

 East Anglian Railway Museum